companyakis/companyakis/README.md

 ### Mustafa Buyukdereli 😄

-I like Python, JavaScript, Vyper (not Solidity) and Haskell...
+I like Python, JavaScript, Solidity and Haskell...
 And I should love Rust&Move...
 And Dart (When?..)?

 Once upon a time, I was a bank auditor.